ocapn/ocapn/draft-specifications/CapTP Specification.md

 When the `op:untag` message is received, a promise should be exported at the answer position specified by `new-answer-pos`.
-The promise should eventually resolve to the tagged value, provided in the Tagged value eventually fulfilled at `receiver-pos`.
+The promise should eventually resolve to the tagged value, provided in the Tagged value eventually fulfilled at `receiver-pos` (the receiver), or rejected if the received tag does not match the tag of the receiver.

 ## [`op:gc-export`](#op-gc-export)